danilop/SampleBatchProcessing/README.md

 Is is implemented in Python, using [boto](http://aws.amazon.com/sdkforpython/), and the new [AWS Command Line Interface (CLI)](http://aws.amazon.com/cli/).

 Two tools are provided:
-* SendJobs.py - To upload files from a (local) directory to S3 and put "job" requests to process those files as messages in an SQS queue
+* SendJobs.py - to upload files from a (local) directory to S3 and put "job" requests to process those files as messages in an SQS queue
-* GetJobs.py - To get "job" messages from an SQS queue and upload on S3 the outcome of the processing
+* GetJobs.py - to get "job" messages from an SQS queue and upload on S3 the outcome of the processing

 The setup leverages EC2 Auto Scaling to have a group of instances that is empty (i.e. no instance is running) when there are no "job" requests in the SQS queue and grows when there is the need.